GPA and MPA Treatment

 There are a few different treatment options available for your active disease.
 Your doctor will decide which treatment is right for you based on your medical history and the severity of your disease.
 The goal of treatment is to reduce the inflammation and control your symptoms.

 You and your doctor may discuss different types of treatments.
 Talk to your doctor about what treatment options are right for you.
 It is important that you and your doctor weigh the risks and benefits of any medication.
-Although other medications are used to treat adults with Granulomatosis with Polyangiitis (GPA) (formerly known as Wegener's Granulomatosis) and Microscopic Polyangiitis (MPA), Rituxan® (rituximab) in combination with glucocorticoids is the only FDA-approved induction therapy for adults with GPA and MPA.
+Although other medications are used to treat adults with Granulomatosis with Polyangiitis (GPA) (formerly known as Wegener's Granulomatosis) and Microscopic Polyangiitis (MPA), Rituxan® (rituximab) in combination with glucocorticoids is the first and only FDA-approved medicine for adults with GPA and MPA.

 Treatments that you and your doctor may discuss (talk with your doctor about the side effects associated with these medications):